-Eligibility: 40 games for the U.S. Men's National Team.
 A forward who was a regular for the United States in the late 1980s and early 1990s.
 Klopas played 40 full internationals for the United States between 1988 and 1995.
 Those caps included seven World Cup qualifiers in 1988 and 1989.
 He was a member of the U.S. teams at the 1988 Olympic Games and the 1994 World Cup.
-Klopas, who was born in Greece, is one of only three players (the others being Hugo Perez and Thomas Dooley) to have scored goals for the USMNT against the country in which they were born.
+Klopas, who was born in Greece, is one of only three players (the others are Hugo Perez and Thomas Dooley) to have scored goals for the USMNT against the country in which they were born.
 Klopas, who grew up in Chicago, was signed out of high school by the Chicago Sting of the North American Soccer League, but never played in the NASL before it folded.
 After four seasons in the Major Indoor Soccer League, he moved his playing career to Greece, where he played five seasons in the first division.
 Klopas finished his career with four seasons in Major League Soccer between 1996 and 1999 for the Kansas City Wiz and the Chicago Fire.
 In 1998, he won both an MLS championship and a U.S. Open Cup title with Chicago.
 He played 89 MLS regular-season games and 10 MLS playoff games.